NerusSkyhigh/CMfTP/README.md

 #### Exercise 10:
 _Write a C program to numerically calculate the Legendre polynomials and the associated Legendre functions for any value of l._
 An analysis between the different methods and the GSL functions was carried out.

+#### Exercise 11:
+_Write a C program to numerically calculate the spherical Bessel Functions._
+An analysis between the different methods and the GSL functions was carried out.

+#### Exercise 12:
+_Write a C program to numerically calculate the screened Rutherford cross-section._